googleNewIconwhatsapp iconTwitterIconinstagramIcon

 • The student applying for the exam must have Chinese citizenship.
 Those who do not have Chinese citizenship are not eligible to take this test.

-• The students should have qualified at least 12 years of education.
+• The students should have completed at least 12 years of education.
 This must include 9 years of compulsory education as well as 3 years of high school.

 2. IIT-JEE Exam - India